CFP vs CFA

 Scope & Responsibilities of a CFP

-- Retirement Planning: The retirement planning process includes the development of plans to ensure that the retiree has enough money during their non-working years.
+• Retirement Planning: The retirement planning process (RP) consists of making plans that ensure retired people will have enough money in their no work years.

 CFP Certification Requirements

-- Ethics and Code of Conduct: A professional code of ethics is obligatory for all CFPs.
+• Ethics and Code of Conduct: A professional code of ethics is mandatory for all CFPs.

 The CFA (Chartered Financial Analyst) credential is an extremely important professional certificate in investment management and financial analysis.
 It is given by the CFA Institute (USA) and has good acceptance in the entire finance sector, especially in portfolio management, equity research, and investment banking.
 The curriculum of the CFA program is based on analytical skills, quantitative techniques, and the financial market.